Policy and Procedure Name:

 procedure.

-1. Claims services
+1. Claims Services

-complex legal, medical and factual issues that may impact the ultimate
+and factual issues that may impact the ultimate eligibility for an award.

-staff shall process a C-86 or its
+staff shall process a C-86 or its equivalent requesting scheduled loss

-claim for one or more of the following:
+compensation anytime during the life of a claim for one or more of the

 a.
 Amputation;